GTMStack

 Manual Data Work

-Researching prospects in LinkedIn, manually enriching CRM records, building contact lists, and cleaning data — these tasks are already being automated and will be almost entirely agent-handled within 12-18 months.
+Researching prospects in LinkedIn, manually enriching CRM records, building contact lists, cleaning data.
+These tasks are already being automated.
+In our survey, 67% of respondents use AI for email drafting and 55% use it for content.
+The percentage using it for data work is even higher.
 People whose primary contribution is data work should be actively developing additional skills.

 Basic Copywriting

-Formulaic outbound emails, standard social media posts, routine blog content, and template-based proposals are within the capability of current AI agents.
+Formulaic outbound emails, standard social posts, routine blog content, template-based proposals are within the capability of current AI agents.
 The quality is good enough for many use cases and improving rapidly.
-Copywriters who produce differentiated, brand-defining content will remain valuable.
-Copywriters who produce volume-oriented, template-based content will face increasing pressure.
+But here’s the nuance: only 3% of teams in our survey publish AI-generated content with minimal editing.
+The editing layer is where human value concentrates.
+Writers who can edit AI output effectively are more valuable than writers who produce first drafts from scratch but can’t work with AI.

 Report Generation

-Pulling data from multiple sources, calculating metrics, formatting dashboards, and assembling weekly reports — this is agent territory.
+Pulling data from multiple sources, calculating metrics, formatting dashboards, assembling weekly reports.
+This is agent territory.
 The interpretation of reports remains human, but the assembly does not.
 People who spend most of their time building reports rather than acting on them should shift their focus.

 Repetitive Communication